w3c/wai-curricula/content/developer/developer-modules.md

 ## Introduction
 {:.no-display}

-The developer modules guide the creation of courses that:
+The Developer Modules guide the creation of courses that:

 * introduce key accessibility terms for developers
 * demonstrate and explain how accessible coding enables people with disabilities to use the Web